Prince Harry, Duke of Sussex: Early life

-Harry was born at 4:20 pm on 15 September 1984 in the Lindo Wing of St Mary's Hospital in Paddington, London, as the second child of Charles, Prince of Wales (later King Charles III), and his first wife, Diana, Princess of Wales, during the reign of his paternal grandmother Queen Elizabeth II.
-He was christened Henry Charles Albert David on 21 December 1984 at St George's Chapel, Windsor Castle, by Robert Runcie, the then archbishop of Canterbury.
-Growing up, he was referred to as "Harry" by family, friends, and the public, and was nicknamed "Harold" by his brother.
-Harry and his elder brother, William, were raised at Kensington Palace in London, and Highgrove House in Gloucestershire.
-Diana wanted her sons to have a broader range of experiences and a better understanding of ordinary life than previous royal children.
+Harry was born at 4:20 pm on 15 September 1984 at St Mary's Hospital, London, during the reign of his paternal grandmother, Queen Elizabeth II.
+He is the second child of Charles, Prince of Wales (later King Charles III), and his first wife, Diana, Princess of Wales.
+He was christened Henry Charles Albert David on 21 December at St George's Chapel, Windsor Castle, by Robert Runcie, the then archbishop of Canterbury.
+From childhood he was known as "Harry" to family, friends, and the public, and was nicknamed "Harold" by his elder brother, William.

+Harry and William were raised at Kensington Palace in London, and at Highgrove House in Gloucestershire.
+Diana sought to give her sons a broader range of experiences and a clearer understanding of ordinary life than previous generations of royal children.
 She took them to venues that ranged from Walt Disney World and McDonald's to AIDS clinics and homeless shelters.
-Harry began accompanying his parents on official visits at an early age; his first overseas tour was with his parents to Italy in 1985.
-He also travelled with his family to Canada in 1991 and 1998.
+Harry began accompanying his parents on official visits at an early age; his first overseas tour was to Italy in 1985.
+He later travelled with his family to Canada in 1991 and 1998.

 Harry's parents divorced in 1996.
-His mother died in a car crash in Paris the following year while he and William were staying with their father at Balmoral Castle.
-Their father informed them about their mother's death.
-At his mother's funeral, Harry, then aged 12, accompanied his father, brother, paternal grandfather Prince Philip, Duke of Edinburgh, and maternal uncle Charles Spencer, 9th Earl Spencer, in walking behind the funeral cortège from Kensington Palace to Westminster Abbey.
-Harry and his brother William inherited the "bulk" of the £12.9 million left by their mother on their respective 30th birthdays, a figure that had grown since her 1997 death to £10 million each in 2014.
-In 2014 Harry and William inherited their mother's wedding dress along with many of her other personal possessions, including dresses, diamond tiaras, jewels, letters, and paintings.
-The brothers also received the original lyrics and score of "Candle in the Wind", by Bernie Taupin and Elton John, as performed by John at Diana's funeral.
-In 2002 The Times reported that Harry would also share with his brother a disbursement of £4.9 million from trust funds established by their great-grandmother, Queen Elizabeth The Queen Mother, on their respective 21st birthdays and would share a disbursement of £8 million upon their respective 40th birthdays.
-It was reported that Harry would inherit the bulk of the money left by the Queen Mother for the two brothers, as William is set to ascend to the throne, which will bring him additional financial benefits.
+The following year, his mother died in a car crash in Paris while he and William were staying with their father at Balmoral Castle.
+Charles informed his sons of her death.
+At Diana's funeral, Harry, then aged 12, walked behind the cortège from Kensington Palace to Westminster Abbey alongside his father, his brother, his paternal grandfather, Prince Philip, Duke of Edinburgh, and his maternal uncle Charles Spencer, 9th Earl Spencer.

+Harry and William inherited the "bulk" of the £12.9 million left by their mother on their 30th birthdays, a sum that had increased to about £10 million each by 2014.
+In the same year, they inherited Diana's wedding dress and many of her personal possessions, including dresses, diamond tiaras, jewellery, letters, and paintings.
+They also received the original lyrics and score of "Candle in the Wind", by Bernie Taupin and Elton John, as performed by John at Diana's funeral.

+In 2002, The Times reported that Harry would share with his brother a disbursement of £4.9 million from trust funds established by their great-grandmother Queen Elizabeth the Queen Mother on their 21st birthdays, and a further £8 million on their 40th birthdays.
+It was also reported that Harry would inherit the larger share of the money left by the Queen Mother for the two brothers, as William is expected to ascend the throne and receive additional financial benefits.